ni/nimi-python/docs/nidcpower/class.rst

             :param index:

-                Specifies which output channel name to return.
+                Specifies which channel name to return.
 The index values begin at 1.